call us +353 (0)91 877323

 7 days/ 6 nights Classic Guided Bike Tour

-Meet and greet in Glasgow, from which we depart to the west coast, where we catch the ferry from Ardrossan to the Isle of Arran.
-Arran is often described as “Scotland in Miniature” and has the Highland-Lowland dividing line running through the middle of the Island, dividing the wild, unspoiled, mountainous north, dominated by the peak of Goat Fell, and the forest, farmland and resorts of the south.
+Meet and greet in Glasgow, from which we depart to the west coast.
+Here we catch the ferry from Ardrossan to the Isle of Arran.
+Arran is often described as “Scotland in Miniature”.
+It has the Highland-Lowland dividing line running through the middle of the Island.
+This divides the wild, unspoiled, mountainous north, dominated by the peak of Goat Fell, and the forest, farmland and resorts of the south.

-The crossing through the Firth of Clyde takes 55 minutes and arrives into the main village of Brodick.
+The crossing through the Firth of Clyde takes 55 minutes.
+We arrive into the main village of Brodick.
 On arrival we will make the short transfer to our accommodation for the next two nights.
 After lunch we will spend some time fine tuning the bikes and ensuring everyone is set up for weeks riding.
-After a short ride, there will be time to enjoy the leisure facilities at the hotel, including a swimming pool, sauna and steam room to help relax before a welcome dinner at the hotel.
+After a short ride, there will be time to enjoy the leisure facilities at the hotel.
+These include a swimming pool, sauna and steam room to help relax before a welcome dinner at the hotel.
 Overnight in Brodick on the Isle of Arran.
 (L,D)

 Today’s bike route will take us around the southern half of Arran.
-The day is jam packed with island scapes and the coastline including standing stones, caves and castles and.
+The day is jam packed with island scapes and the coastline.
 We will also be treated to great views across to Kinytyre and back to the mainland.
 Commencing in Lamlash we head south through Whiting Bay, and on to the south side of the island.
 We stop at a local ‘Velo Cafe’ before turning North again.
 The island is full of points of interest, such as caves, ancient standing stones, castles and crags.
 You also have stunning coastal vistas to the mainland.
 There will be time to explore the picturesque villages before arriving back to Brodick and back to Lamlash.
 This evening we will enjoy a well deserved dinner at the hotel.
 (B, L)

 Daily Distance: 41 miles/65 km